 Butcher blocks cost around $45 to $100 per square foot and are perfect for country-style homes though the natural wood adds warmth and rustic feel to modern homes by breaking up the stark, white and gray monotony.

-One of the hottest trends of 2019, concrete is making its way into people’s kitchens.
+One of the hottest trends in decor, concrete is making its way into people’s kitchens.
 Not to worry, you won’t have a slab of sidewalk for a countertop.
 Rather, concrete is cast right in your kitchen made out of highly polished slabs that can have added texture or be stained for color.

 Concrete countertops are extremely durable and resistant to chips and scratches though you will need to have it sealed to prevent cracks and staining as concrete is a porous material.

 The cost of concrete countertops ranges from $65 to $130 per square foot but will certainly make your home stand out to buyers with this unique look and durability.